edalholt/TDT4225/task3.md

 # Report - template
 ## Assignment 2 - MySQL

-## Group: xx
+Group: 36
-Students: Name Namesen, Dude Dudesen, ...
+Students: Eivind Dalholt, Vegard Henriksen and Synne Ødegaard

 ## Introduction
 Briefly explain the task and the problems you have solved.
 How did you work as a group?
 If you used Git, a link to the repository would be nice.